imagej/imagej.github.io/_pages/HPC_Workflow_Manager.md

 Add the above snippet anywhere in the parallel region (that is between `parInit()` and `parFinalize()`) and before calling `parBarrier()`.

 Great, now since node one brought the cake it would like to share it with the rest of the nodes.
-Let’s imagine that the cake is an array made out of numbers.
+Let's imagine that the cake is an array made out of numbers.
 Like the following one:

       cake = newArray(1, 2, 3, 4);

 There are four pieces of cake.
-Add the above line inside the `if` statement’s body.
+Add the above line inside the `if` statement's body.
 Above the `if` statement add the following:

       cake = newArray(0);